Their Own Words

 leave, a message came back from Jim Gray, the telegraph operator in

-Norfolk through who the message had been relayed -- asking if he could
+Norfolk through whom the message had been relayed -- asking if he could

-inform the local newspaper.
+inform his local newspaper.
 The Wrights politely refused, they wanted

 Jim Gray, however, ignored their request